Aknilam/mouse-keyboard-bot/README.md

 # Should be

-- mouse and keyboard events exactly with the same deltas as while recording
 - serialize track
 - saving multiple recordings to files
 - list of user-defined recordings
-- hotkeys to repeat recordings
+- assign hotkeys to repeat recordings

 # Could be